brutucas/Restaurant-Analysis/README.md

 4. **Reading CSV Data**: The script reads the menu and sales data from their respective files, skipping the header row and appending each row of data to the `menu` and `sales` lists.

-5. **Analyzing Data**: The core of the script involves analyzing the sales data in relation to the menu items.
-For each item sold (as per the sales data), it checks if the item exists in the menu data.
-If so, it calculates and aggregates metrics such as total quantity sold, total revenue, total cost, and total profit for each item.
+5. **Analyzing Data**: The core of the script involves analyzing the sales data with regards to the menu items.
+For each item sold (from the sales data), it checks if the item exists in the menu data.
+If so, it calculates and tracks metrics such as total quantity sold, total revenue, total cost, and total profit for each item.

 6. **Report Generation**: For items found in both the sales and menu data, the script updates the `report` dictionary with the calculated metrics.
 This involves incrementing counts, revenue, cost, and profit for each matching item based on the quantity sold and the item's price and cost.